 Those that lean more towards longer kayaking trips will probably prefer a faster pedal kayak with a larger load capacity.
 Anglers will favor more expensive boats that include custom accessory tracks and a mount for a fishfinder.

-But if you find yourself in that gray area and want to try a pedal kayak, the Revolution 11 seems reasonably priced.
-Just be prepared to pay substantially more for a pedal kayak than you would for a traditional kayak of similar size.
+But if you find yourself in that gray area and want to try a pedal kayak, the Revolution 11 is one of the cheapest options.

 As the name suggests, the Revolution 13 has a lot of the same features and functions as its little brother.
 It’s two full feet longer than the Revolution 11 and will track a little better with a faster top speed.